RAK3272-SiP Quick Start Guide

 For Windows

-For Windows 10 users: Do NOT install the Arduino IDE from the Microsoft App store.
-Install the original Arduino IDE from the Arduino official website instead, since the Arduino app from the Microsoft App Store has problems using third-party Board Support Packages.
+For Windows 10 users: Do NOT install the Arduino IDE from the Microsoft App Store.
+Instead, download and install the original Arduino IDE from the official Arduino website, as the version from the Microsoft App Store may encounter issues with third-party Board Support Packages.

 After 100% progress, the Arduino IDE has been installed successfully.